atifquamar07/atifquamar07.github.io/content/home/experience.md

     date_start: '2025-02-15'
     date_end: ''
     description: |2-
-        Worked on a novel inference-time alignment method that improves win rates by up to 30% over SOTA, Best-of-N decoding while reducing reward model calls by 20%.
+        Proposed an inference-time alignment method that outperforms the SOTA - Best-of-N decoding by over 30%, while reducing reward model calls by 20%.
 Aligned LLMs in reducing harmlessness, improved reasoning and positive sentiment generation.
 Submitted the work to AAAI’26 conference and TACL journal.

   - title: Founder & CTO
     company: Insituate